GitASite/NIECE/README.md

 ### Install

-Assuming that you have installed node.js and no
+Assuming that you have <a href="https://nodejs.org/en/download/package-manager/>"installed node.js</a>.

 Site in under a minute using terminal: